29 Nov 2013

 I read it over just a few days, finding it quite difficult to put down at times.
 I didn’t find it particularly thought-provoking, but it was, on the whole, an encouraging read about realistic Christians expressing doubts as well as faith, in an often difficult world.

 Recommended, but only if you’ve previously read ‘Helen Sloan’s Diary’.
-Note that while the Amazon links above are for the paperback editions of this book, it is also available in Kindle form.
+Note that while the Amazon link above is for the paperback edition of this book, it is also available in Kindle form.

 Review copyright Sue's Book Reviews